chradev/rpi5-h264-live-stereo-streamer/README.md

 The snapshot above shows both the streaming server processes and htop on RPi 5 via SSH PuTTY terminals on the Windows 11 desktop, as well as stereo h264 video of RPi 5 desktop and xclock (updated every 50ms) in the Chrome browser and Windows 11 system clock (updated every 1s).
 Video streams resolution was limited to 960 x 1080 px.
 The snapshot was taken from a video clip of the whole Windows 11 desktop.
 The following facts may be noted:

+ * The time latency measured as a delay between the clocks of the RPi 5 and Windows 11 is 0.1-0.2 sec;
+ * The network load calculated by [**Video Bitrate Calculator**](https://www.dr-lex.be/info-stuff/videocalc.html) is less than 10 Mbps;
  * RPi 5 load is 19-29% for all 4 CPU cores, and complete memory usage is less than 32%;
- * RPi 5 load goes up to 100% for all 4 CPU cores in the case of a single stream from an 8MP camera;
+ * RPi 5 load goes up to 100% for all 4 CPU cores in the case of a single stream from an 8MP camera.
- * The time latency measured as a delay between the clocks of the RPi 5 and Windows 11 is 0.1-0.2 sec.

 # Motivation of the original project